-So you’re a proud new owner of a clothing steamer, eh?
-A common question that comes up in regard to these appliances is what liquid you add to them.
-The simple answer is water, but there’s more to that that you should know.
+So you're a proud new owner of a clothing steamer, eh?
+A common question that comes up in regard to these appliances is what liquid can I add to a clothing steamer.
+The simple answer is water, but there's more to that that you should know.

-Read on to learn about what liquids you can add to a clothing steamer.
+Read on to learn about what liquid can I add to a clothing steamer.

 Use discount code "SHOP10" at checkout to save 10% on The Nori Press!